swiftlang/swift-evolution/proposals/0008-package-manager-testing.md

     └── Tests
         └── TestFoo.swift

-The filename: `TestFoo.swift` is arbituary.
+The filename: `TestFoo.swift` is arbitrary.

 In the examples above
 a test case is created for the module `Foo`